datopian/flowershow/site/content/meta/design-cli.md

-# Install and Upgrade - Design
+# Design of Flowershow Command Line

 Overview of the command line experience